isovector/algebra-driven-design/prose/part2/1-tiles-impl.markdown

 quickSpec $ sig <> withPrintStyle ForQuickCheck <> withMaxTests 1000 <> withMaxTestSize 20 <> withMaxTermSize 2
 ```

-The resulting `laws_quickspec` can be pasted into a test module, and executed
+The resulting `quickspec_laws` can be pasted into a test module, and executed
 via:

 ```haskell